-Tickets for pre-fest go on sale Sunday 1st March 2026
+Tickets for pre-fest go on sale Sunday 1st March 2026 at 11am

 Pre-fest tickets do not include attendance to the festival itself, however we do always save some fest tickets for folk who attend pre-fest.
 So if you miss out on festival tickets but have a pre-fest space, we will make sure you can attend for the whole event.
 Main fest itself costs £115 – just put yourself on the festival waiting list, and get in touch!